brooklyncentral/clocker/README.md

     #brooklyn.location.named.docker.loginUser.password=<password>

 * Add the docker entity, either to the catalog or to the brooklyn classpath
-* Build `brooklyn-docker` repo locally (with `mvn clean install`), then copy `docker/target/brooklyn-docker-0.1.0-SNAPSHOT.jar` and `docker-examples/target/brooklyn-docker-examples-0.1.0-SNAPSHOT.jar` to the `$BROOKLYN_HOME/lib/dropin/`
+* Build `brooklyn-docker` repo locally (with `mvn clean install`)
+* Copy `docker/target/brooklyn-docker-0.1.0-SNAPSHOT.jar` and `docker-examples/target/brooklyn-docker-examples-0.1.0-SNAPSHOT.jar` to the `$BROOKLYN_HOME/lib/dropin/`
 * Run `brooklyn launch --app io.cloudsoft.docker.example.SingleWebServerExample --location named:docker`
-  where, "named:docker" is matches the name you used in brooklyn.properties for brooklyn.location.named.docker.
+  where, "named:docker" matches the name you used in `brooklyn.properties` for `brooklyn.location.named.docker`.
-* View the Brooklyn web-console to see the state of the app - the URL will be written to stdout by the `brooklyn launch`; by default it will be http://localhost:8081
+* View the Brooklyn web-console to see the state of the app - the URL will be written to stdout by the `brooklyn launch`; by default it will be `http://localhost:8081`

 To run a more interesting app that spans multiple Docker containers, try:
 * `brooklyn launch --app io.cloudsoft.docker.example.WebClusterDatabaseExample --location named:docker`